boltlabs-inc/lnd/README.md

 <img src="zkchannels_header.png">

+###### Disclaimer: zkLND is in a proof of concept stage and we are actively improving it and adding features.
+If you encounter any issues, please post them in GitHub issues.
+Thanks!

 zkLND is a complete implementation of a [zkChannels](https://github.com/boltlabs-inc/libzkchannels) node, forked from the [`lnd`](https://github.com/lightningnetwork/lnd) implementation of the Lightning Network. zkLND interacts with the bitcoin blockchain via a [`btcd`](https://github.com/btcsuite/btcd) node.
 The project's codebase also uses the [btcsuite](https://github.com/btcsuite/) set of Bitcoin libraries, and also exports a large set of isolated re-usable Lightning Network related libraries within it.
 In the current state zkLND is capable of:
 * Creating channels.